Fred Foster: Personal life and death

+Honors

 Foster was inducted into the Musicians Hall of Fame and Museum on October 12, 2009, and was inducted into the North Carolina Music Hall of Fame on October 11, 2012.

 On March 29, 2016, it was announced that Foster would become a member of the Country Music Hall of Fame.
 He was inducted alongside fellow North Carolinians Randy Travis and Charlie Daniels on October 16, 2016.

-Death

-Foster died in Nashville in 2019, aged 87, after a short illness.